2.6.4 Community integration program

 TAC

-The TAC will manage the medical and rehabilitation aspects of the claim:
+The TAC will manage the medical and like aspects of the claim including:

 - attendant care